Prescription Drug Abuse

 Myth: “If one pill will help with my pain, two will be even better.”

 Fact: When you take more than your doctor prescribed, you gamble with your life.
-In 2013 alone, drug overdoses killed more Americans than car crashes or guns.
+In 2016, drug overdoses killed more Americans than car crashes or guns.
 Stay safe by sticking with what your prescription tells you to do.

 Myth: Medicine prescribed by a doctor is not addictive.